Harish-ai-dev/LifeLine-Agent/README.md

 ---

-## ðŸ› ï¸ The Unified lifeline CLI Toolkit
+## ï¸ The Unified lifeline CLI Toolkit

 LifeLine Agent is entirely driven by its robust, unified command-line interface.
 Whether you are running locally in VS Code or deploying to production, **you never need to manually run pm install or pip**.
 The lifeline CLI handles everything.